Raise A Shout

 Our worship becomes more intimate.
 Not necessarily quieter, but more personal.
 We draw near, because we find that God is not distant.
 He invites us to approach Him.
 In response to His invitation, we boldly come.

-The image is of one entering the Temple courts — where celebration and grateful sacrifice were the order of the day.
+The image is of one entering the Temple courts — where celebration and sacrifice were the purpose of the visit.
 It implied a journey.
 A pilgrimage.
-Again, soliciting an expression of joy… and shouting.
+Again, soliciting an expression of joy... and shouting.

 We are invited to become part of the worship that has surrounded His presence from the beginning of time.

-“For the LORD is good; His lovingkindness is everlasting And His faithfulness to all generations.” —Psalms 100:5
+“For the LORD is good; His lovingkindness is everlasting And His faithfulness to all generations.” —Psalm 100:5

 Shout?